Support for Lecturers and Instructors

 The course can be delivered with computer programming and simulation only.
 Preferably students have access to appropriate hardware of some form.
 One option is for students to build their own "Derbot" AGV as seen in the book, or to have access to one.
 This course can follow Course 1 or 2 above, or be combined with them.

-Prerequisite: Good grasp of the C programming language and embedded system concepts in the PIC microcontroller environment, e.g. Courses 1 and 3 above.
+Prerequisite: A good grasp of the C programming language and embedded system concepts in the PIC microcontroller environment, e.g. Courses 1 and 3 above.

 Back to Top